MUSIT-Norway/musit/README.md

 All development has been done on Redhat Linux Enterprise 7 and Apple OSX.
 If you find any issues do not hesitate posting an issue or make a pull request on GitHub for the project so we can look closer at this and get it sorted.

-Notice that all files in this directory and hereunder is subject to the Apache v2 License and the full copyright is owned by MUSIT.
+Notice that all files in this directory and hereunder is subject to the GPL License and the full copyright is owned by MUSIT as part of UIO.

 #### Installation